 Figure 5-2: Beamline Extraction Enclosure and Primary Beam Enclosure – Aerial View

-An open cut braced excavation will will expose the MI Enclosure and protect the existing MI-14 building.
+An open cut braced excavation will expose the MI Enclosure and protect the existing MI-14 building.
 Figure 5-3 shows a section through the cast in place (CIP) structural concrete cocoon Extraction Enclosure near Station 2+00.
 The cocoon will be constructed around the MI Enclosure to protect it from the loading of the additional soil shielding fill required for LBNF and to add structural integrity to the MI Enclosure before the side wall of the MI Enclosure is slotted to permit the extracted beam to pass from the MI into the LBNF Primary Beam Enclosure.
 This opening will allow the installation of 12-in diameter steel beamline transport pipe to divert beam to the Primary Beam Enclosure.

 The excavated area (as shown in Figure 5-4) will be backfilled with light weight flowable concrete fill.
 Secant pile braced excavation walls will be constructed to protect the existing MiniBooNE beamline enclosure.
 A slurry trench will be constructed to protect the Main Injector Enclosure from lateral loading and settlement resulting from the influence of the 60-foot high embankment.